Compressor stall: Response and recovery

 The appropriate response to compressor stalls varies according to the engine type and situation, but usually consists of immediately and steadily decreasing thrust on the affected engine.
 While modern engines with advanced control units can avoid many causes of stall, jet aircraft pilots must continue to take this into account when dropping airspeed or increasing throttle.

+A compressor anti-stall system is a compressor bleed system that automatically dumps away unwanted air to prevent compressor stalling.
+Other methods of stall prevention may include an anti-stall tip treatment of the casing.